Introduction

 - It’s a slow process but very thorough because every part of our lives become changed by the gospel.

-- There are a lot of believers and churches that are not whole.
-They deal with a slither of a person’s life and not all of it.
+- There are many believers and churches that are not They deal with a slither of a person’s life and not all of it.
 It’s about being a consistent Christian in all of your life’s expressions.
 Being an ambassador of Christ means that we acknowledge Him in all of our ways, in everything.

 Thank you Andre.
 I beĺeve this is and was always the model.
 To unlearn ‘church’ as we know it, is a process too.
 Looking forward to gleaning from you as we walk this journey together.